meteofrance/meteonet/weather_models_explanations.md

 * ARPEGE : horizontal spatial resolution, up to 0.1° (~10km), 4 runs/day, forecasts up to 102 hours ahead
 * AROME : horizontal spatial resolution, up to 0.01° (~1km), 8 runs/day, forecasts up to 48 hours ahead

-All these characteristics have been choses following the compromises between the needs and the time computing and costs.
+All these characteristics have been chosen following the compromises between the needs and the time computing and costs.